tylerbcrawford/deepgram-subtitles/docs/keyterms-guide.md

 ✅ **API:** Upload/download endpoints available

 The feature requires no manual configuration and works automatically once CSV files are in place.

+**Coming in V2:** LLM-powered keyterm generation as an optional enhancement that complements the existing manual workflow.